nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * The `NUMBER` is the number of periods to view.  [ Used with "p/PERIODS" ONLY ]

-Optional tags
-These tags are enclosed with "[" and "]" in the **command syntax** in the table above.

 _Written by: Yong Chin Han_